 I always meet with parents and/or caregivers or guardians at the beginning of the therapy and as often as needed thereafter.
 I am available for questions and parent coaching at any given time in the child's therapy.
 Sometimes family therapy might be in order, if the client is in agreement.

 The Necessity (and Gift) of Adolescence Adolescence is a stage in human development that must not be overlooked or rushed through.
 The adolescent's energy brings change, upends the status quo, questions everything, refuses to accept conformity and normalization, challenges injustice and unfairness, and is often unafraid to look into the dark places of humanity.
 It can be a distinctly uncomfortable time for both the child and the adults in his/her life.
-With support, guidance, facilitation, and mentoring during these critical years, the adolescent gathers most of what she/he needs for adulthood.
-Adolescent therapy is one of the avenues to healing and a forward movement for the child who may have gotten off track or is stuck because of earlier childhood traumas or recent crises.
+With support, guidance, facilitation, and mentoring during these critical years, the adolescent gathers most of what she/he needs to make a successful, celebratory launch into adulthood and the rest of their life.